manveru/ramaze-book/README.markdown

   If you introduce a new term, make sure you reference it in the glossary so we can keep track of them.

+### Formatting conventions

+For files or directories, use 'helper/smiley_helper.rb'.
+For methods, classes, modules, or similar, use `FooController`.
+For tiny code snippets use `helper :foo`.
+If the code is more than fits comfortably inline (3-4 tokens), or is longer than one line, put it into a separate code block, show output if possible, switching between reading a book and trying stuff in IRB is not comfortable.

 ## Todo

 There is still a lot of work to be done, the subject is in dire need of proper